fenago/tableau-server/md/server/Migrate from Tabadmin to the TSM CLI - Tableau.md

 .xref}.

-Looking for tabadmin commands for [Tableau Server]{.VariablesProductName} on Windows version 2018.1 and earlier?
+Looking for tabadmin commands for [Tableau
+Server] on Windows version 2018.1 and earlier?
 See [tabadmin Commands[(Link opens in a new window)]{.sr-only}](https://help.tableau.com/current/server/en-us/tabadmin_cmd.htm "Opens topic in a new browser tab").